dnck/flask-postgres-nginx-docker-compose-example-app/README.md

 architectural solutions as well as your code structure.

 ### Hypothetical background
-The application is a small service, which accepts data from a GPS tracker device.
+The application is a small service.

+The service accepts data from a GPS tracker device.

-In the beginning of a track, it requests a route to be created, then continuously populates it with data points (WGS84 coordinates).
+In the beginning of a track, the service requests a route to be created, then it continuously populates the route with data points (WGS84 coordinates).

-A route is expected to be done within a day, after that the user can't add more data points.
+A route is expected to be done within a day.

+After a day, the user can not add more data points.

 Eventually a request to get the length of the route is made.

 There is also a second part which is to calculate the longest path for each day.

 This information is expected to be highly requested, and past days can't have new routes included, nor new points added to routes from past days.

-This the requests will only query days in the past (queries about the longest route in the present day will not be made, as the day is still going and new routes can be added).
+The request will only query days in the past (queries about the longest route in the present day will not be made, as the day is still going and new routes can be added).

 ### Requirements
 We have provided you with an acceptance test.
 This acceptance test is